Thursday 21st May 2020

 This inverted tripod of a London plane struck me as perfect for a treehouse.

-Lots of banana trees had broken out of their sacking -not sure if the lack of gardeners these days meant the mesh was meant to be removed.
+Lots of banana trees had broken out of their sacking -not sure if the lack of gardeners these days resulted in the mesh not being removed.
 Looking Dalek-like in many corners -pub quiz fact, bananas have the largest leaves in the plant kingdom, up to 18m/ 60ft given the optimal conditions.
 There’s a big thing though with many banana species having gotten extinct, and the ones we eat only ever being able to reproduce with cuttings these days.

 The sun being out meant me stopping to take snaps so often, faced with opps every few feet.
 A getting annoyed but he’s Mediterranean and used to this weather.
 Everything suddenly looks so much improved, and epic.